tapis-project/documentation/source/technical/systems.rst

 Unlinking a Child System from it's Parent System
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A child system may be unlinked from it's parent.
 This is a permanent operation, and cannot be undone.
 This will make the child a standalone system with all of it's current settings.
-When the unlink happens any fields that had previously been linked to the parent will be copied to the child, and it will be as if the child was created as in independant system with those values.
+When the unlink happens any fields that had previously been linked to the parent will be copied to the child, and it will be as if the child was created as in independent system with those values.

-If the owner of the child system wantes to unlink the child from it's parent, the owner may use the unlinkFromParent endpoint.
+If the owner of the child system wants to unlink the child from it's parent, the owner may use the *unlinkFromParent* endpoint.

 Using PySDK::